ITU-BDSA2024-GROUP11/Chirp/docs/report.md

 ![1](./images/Workflows.jpg)

 This workflow takes all the necessary steps to build and test the project.
-The workflow runs on pull requests so that potentaial errors will be noticed before merging into the main branch.
+The workflow runs on pull requests to main (it also runs on pushes to main) so that potentaial errors will be noticed before merging into the main branch.

 On push to main the following process will take place:

 ![4](./images/BothWorkflows.jpg)

 These workflows runs once a pull request has been approved and merged into the main branch. <br />
-The RunTests.yml workflow has already ran once and is in theory unnecessary, however it still runs.<br />
+The RunTests.yml workflow has already ran once when the pull request was first created and is in theory unnecessary, however it still runs an extra time for absolute safety.<br />
 The main_bdsagroup11chirprazor.yml workflow updates azure and pushes the changes.

 ## Teamwork